jvytee/ipupd/README.md

-# ipupdate
+# ipupd
-Update an API with your current IP address
+Update IP adresses at some DynDNS API